AyalaEzequiel21/nutritional_calculator/README.md

 - Determine the ideal body weight of a patient using Hamwi's formula.
 - Calculate the corrected ideal body weight for a patient based on their actual weight and ideal body weight.

-## Contribution
-Contributions to this project are welcome!
-If you'd like to contribute, please follow these guidelines:
-- Fork the repository.
-- Create a new branch for your feature or bug fix.
-- Make your changes and commit them with clear messages.
-- Submit a pull request, describing the changes you've made.

 ## Credits
 This project was developed with the valuable input and domain knowledge of Lara Ferreira Lopes, a future professional in the field of nutrition.
 Her expertise in nutritional formulas and her practical needs as a nutritionist were instrumental in shaping this app.